judasco/judasco.github.io/essays/effort-estimation-in-software-engineering.md

 Verification and debugging: around 20–60 minutes depending on the task

 Most AI generated outputs were not used directly without changes.
 I often had to modify the code to fit my project structure and debug issues that came up during integration.
 In many cases, the time spent verifying and fixing the AI output was longer than the time spent generating it.

-I'd say AI was helpful for speeding up understanding and providing a starting point, but it still required significant effort to ensure the final implementation worked correctly.
+So I'd say AI was helpful for speeding up understanding and providing a starting point, but it still required significant effort to ensure the final implementation worked correctly.